Opera buffa in four acts (1786)

 For her debut Paris staging, British director, designer and video artist Netia Jones humorously yet mischievously explores human relationships in a universe that confuses reality and fiction to the point of asking, like the Count: “Are we playing in a comedy?”.

-The terrific cast is led by Adam Palka as the clever Figaro, set on outmanoeuvring his master, the Count (Peter Mattei).
+The terrific cast is led by Luca Pisaroni as the clever Figaro, set on outmanoeuvring his master, the Count (Christopher Maltman).
 Ying Fang sings Susanna - the object of the Count’s affection and Figaro’s bride-to-be - and Maria Bengtsson is the Countess, desperate to regain her husband’s love by any means necessary.
+Rising French-Italian mezzo-soprano Lea Desandre is Cherubino, the young page on the cusp of manhood.
 Paris Opera Music Director Gustavo Dudamel conducts.